Checkout.com raises $450 million and reaches $15 billion valuation – TechCrunch

 “For instance, I could tell you right now that we’ll grow by at least 80% in 2021,” he added.
 And that’s only based on clients who are currently in the process of integrating Checkout.com.
 The company already tripled its payment processing volume in 2020 compared to 2019.

 In many ways, Checkout.com tries to forecast like a public company.
-It isn’t focused on runway as it is EBITDA profitable.
+It isn’t focused on runway, as it is EBITDA profitable.
 Instead, it tries to reinvest a lot of its revenue in the company.
 “We don’t generate $50 million in EBITDA, far from it.
 But we generate double-digit million dollars,” Pousaz told me.

 With today’s funding round, the company will open two new offices in the U.S. In addition to San Francisco, Checkout.com will have offices in New York and Denver.